-Autoimmune diseases can be difficult to detect because they typically progress in stages.
+Autoimmune diseases are challenging to diagnose because they typically progress through three distinct stages:

-The other problem is the medical community's limited knowledge of autoimmune conditions.
-Medical education provides minimal learning about these diseases, so practitioners might not understand the different stages or that a patient can be stuck in stage two for a decade or more.
+The medical community's limited understanding of autoimmune conditions contributes to the problem.
+Medical education often provides insufficient information on these diseases, leaving practitioners unaware of the various stages or the possibility of a patient being stuck in stage two for an extended period.

-Even after diagnosis, most doctors are not aware of evidence-based strategies for managing these conditions to slow progression of the disease or drive it into remission.
+Furthermore, even after diagnosis, many doctors lack knowledge of evidence-based strategies for managing autoimmune conditions to slow disease progression or induce remission.

 #autoimmunedisease #chronicillness #healthcare #invisibleillness #health #wellness #autoimmuneawareness #autoimmunity #diagnosis #medicalcommunity #autoimmunewarrior #chronicpain #healthjourney #medical #autoimmunejourney #antibodies #research #healthinsurance #patientcare #prevention #chronicfatigue #spoonie #awareness #selfcare #medicalknowledge #chroniccondition #healthyliving #healthcarejustice #advocacy